nikbearbrown/Cancer-Biology-and-Therapeutics/Chapter 09: Cell Cycle Control and Cancer.md

 The precise control of cell cycle progression is essential for normal development, tissue homeostasis, and prevention of diseases such as cancer.
 This chapter examines the molecular mechanisms that regulate cell cycle progression and how their disruption contributes to cancer development.

 ## 9.1 Overview of the Cell Cycle and Its Regulation

 ### 9.1.1 Cell Cycle Phases

 Eukaryotic cell cycles are divided into four discrete phases: M, G1, S, and G2.
 M phase consists of mitosis, which is usually followed by cytokinesis.
 S phase is the period of DNA replication.

-Somatic cells are the best know for this cell cycle and go through 2 main phases called interphase and mitosis.
+Somatic cells are the best known for this cell cycle and go through 2 main phases called interphase and mitosis.
 After mitosis, where the cells divide into 2 cells, they enter into the G1 phase, which is a place for resting and a checkpoint for complete genetic function before the cells can start replicating the DNA.
 This DNA replication occurs in the S phase of interphase and plays a crucial role in creating sister chromatids that can then separate later in the cycle.
 After the S phase, the cell then again enters into a resting state known as G2 before continuing on to complete the cell cycle with mitosis.

 Most cells in our body are in G0, but the molecular basis and reversibility of this state vary in different cell types.
 Neurons and skeletal muscle cells, for example, are in a terminally differentiated G0 state, in which their cell-cycle control system is completely dismantled: the expression of the genes encoding various Cdks and cyclins are permanently turned off, and cell division never occurs.

+**Enhanced Content:**

+The cell-cycle control system operates much like the control system of an automatic washing machine.
+Just as a washing machine functions through distinct stages that must occur in proper sequence, the cell cycle is governed by a central controller that triggers each essential process—DNA replication, mitosis, and cytokinesis—in the correct order.
+This sophisticated control system possesses several critical features: a molecular timer mechanism, safeguards ensuring proper event sequencing, binary switches that trigger complete processes, backup mechanisms for system robustness, and adaptability for different cell types and environmental conditions.

+The cell cycle is driven by the coordinated regulation of cyclin-dependent kinases (CDKs), which are serine/threonine kinases whose catalytic activities are regulated by interactions with cyclins and CDK inhibitors (CKIs).
+There are 20 members of the CDK family known today, regulating not only cell cycle progression but also transcription and RNA splicing processes.
+The human genome contains CDKs that can be divided into at least three different subfamilies with distinct functions, regulatory mechanisms, expression patterns, and subcellular localization.

+The regulation of CDK activity occurs through multiple sophisticated mechanisms:
+- **Oscillatory cyclin levels**: The rise and fall of cyclin concentrations serves as the primary determinant of CDK activity throughout the cell cycle
+- **Inhibitory phosphorylation**: CDK activity can be suppressed by phosphorylation at specific amino acid residues in the active site, controlled by kinases like Wee1 and phosphatases like Cdc25
+- **CDK inhibitor proteins (CKIs)**: Various CKI proteins provide fine-tuned regulation, particularly during G1 and S phases
+- **Regulated proteolysis**: Cyclins are destroyed at specific cell cycle stages through ubiquitin-dependent mechanisms involving SCF and APC enzyme complexes

+### 9.1.2 Core Components of Cell Cycle Control

+**Cyclin-Dependent Kinases (CDKs)**

+Cyclical changes in Cdk activity are controlled by a complex array of enzymes and other proteins.
+The most important of these Cdk regulators are proteins known as cyclins.
+Cdks, as their name implies, are dependent on cyclins for their activity: unless they are tightly bound to a cyclin, they have no protein kinase activity.

+Cyclins and Cyclin-dependent kinases, also known as CDK's, are the 2 major proteins that play a role in regulating the cell cycle.
+These CDK's are created throughout the cell cycle and are used to phosphorylate downstream proteins essential for healthy cell growth.
+On the other hand, cyclin is only created during specific times of the cell cycle and acts as a regulator.

+**Enhanced Understanding of CDK-Cyclin Complexes:**

+Each cyclin-CDK complex serves as a molecular switch that triggers specific cell-cycle events.
+The sophistication of this system lies not just in cyclin binding activating CDK, but in how cyclins direct their CDK partners to specific target proteins.
+This substrate specificity ensures that different cyclin-CDK complexes phosphorylate distinct sets of proteins, enabling precise temporal control of cellular processes.

+Structural studies reveal that in the absence of cyclin, the active site in the CDK protein is partially obscured by a protein domain.
+Cyclin binding causes conformational changes that move this obstruction away from the active site, resulting in partial CDK activation.
+Full activation occurs when the CDK-activating kinase (CAK) phosphorylates a critical amino acid near the active site entrance, creating the complete conformational change necessary for effective substrate phosphorylation.

+**Modern Classification and Functions:**

+Recent research has identified specialized roles for different CDK family members:

+**Cell Cycle CDKs:**
+- **CDK4 and CDK6**: Partner with D-type cyclins to regulate G1 progression and passage through the restriction point
+- **CDK2**: Associates with cyclins E and A for G1/S transition and S phase progression
+- **CDK1**: The master regulator that partners with B-type cyclins to control mitotic entry and progression

+**Transcriptional CDKs:**
+- **CDK7**: Functions in transcription initiation as part of TFIIH and serves as the CDK-activating kinase
+- **CDK8 and CDK19**: Form kinase modules with cyclin C to regulate gene expression through the Mediator complex
+- **CDK9**: Critical component of P-TEFb complex controlling transcriptional elongation
+- **CDK11**: Regulates both transcription elongation and pre-mRNA splicing
+- **CDK12**: Involved in transcriptional elongation and alternative splicing, particularly in DNA damage response

+**Specialized CDKs:**
+- **CDK5**: Unique CDK activated by p35/p39 rather than cyclins, crucial for neuronal function and development

+**Cyclin Classification **

+There are four classes of cyclins, each defined by the stage of the cell cycle at which they bind Cdks and function.
+Three of these classes are required in all eukaryotic cells: G1/S-cyclins bind Cdks at the end of G1 and commit the cell to DNA replication.
+S-cyclins bind Cdks during S phase and are required for the initiation of DNA replication.
+M-cyclins promote the events of mitosis.
+In most cells, a fourth class of cyclins, the G1-cyclins, helps promote passage through Start or the restriction point in late G1.

+**Enhanced Cyclin Function Analysis:**

+Modern research reveals additional complexity in cyclin function:

+**D-type Cyclins (D1, D2, D3)**: Serve as sensors of mitogenic stimuli, linking the cell cycle with external environmental conditions.
+Their accumulation in response to growth factors results in active CDK4/6-cyclin D complexes that overcome inhibition and drive cells through the restriction point.

+**E-type Cyclins**: Critical for G1/S transition and S phase initiation.
+Cyclin E-CDK2 complexes are essential not only for cell cycle progression but also for maintaining pluripotency in embryonic stem cells by phosphorylating key transcription factors like NANOG, OCT4, and SOX2.

+**A-type Cyclins**: Function during S phase and G2, with cyclin A1 showing specialized expression in male germ cells during meiosis, while cyclin A2 has broader somatic cell functions.

+**B-type Cyclins**: Multiple family members (B1, B2, B3) with evolutionarily conserved roles in G2/M transition.
+In the testis, cyclin B2 shows highest expression in meiotically dividing spermatocytes, while cyclin B1 is most abundant in post-meiotic spermatids, suggesting specialized functions during gametogenesis.

+**Cell Cycle Progression Overview **

+An ordered sequence of cyclin-Cdk activities triggers most of the events of the cell cycle.
+During G1 phase, Cdk activity is reduced to a minimum by Cdk inhibitors (CKIs), cyclin proteolysis, and decreased cyclin gene transcription.
+When environmental conditions are favorable, G1- and G1/S-Cdks increase in concentration, overcoming these inhibitory barriers in late G1 and triggering the activation of S-Cdk.

+**Enhanced Molecular Mechanisms:**

+The cell cycle control system employs sophisticated feedback loops and checkpoint mechanisms:

+**G1 Phase Stability**: Multiple mechanisms ensure stable CDK inactivity in early G1:
+1. **Hct1-APC activation**: Unlike Cdc20-APC which is activated by M-CDK, Hct1-APC is inhibited by M-CDK, creating a temporal switch that maintains cyclin destruction after mitosis
+2. **CDK inhibitor accumulation**: Proteins like p27 (mammals) and Sic1 (yeast) bind and inactivate CDK complexes
+3. **Transcriptional inhibition**: Decreased cyclin gene expression prevents premature CDK reactivation

+**S Phase Initiation Control**: The transition involves formation of pre-replicative complexes (pre-RCs) at origins of replication.
+The Origin Recognition Complex (ORC) serves as a landing platform for Cdc6 protein and MCM helicase complexes.
+S-CDK activation not only initiates replication but also prevents re-replication through multiple mechanisms: Cdc6 dissociation and degradation, MCM nuclear export, and maintenance of inhibitory phosphorylations.

+**M Phase Regulation**: M-CDK activation involves positive feedback loops where partially activated M-CDK promotes its own activation by phosphorylating the Cdc25 phosphatase (its activator) and inhibiting the Wee1 kinase (its inhibitor).
+This creates switch-like, all-or-none entry into mitosis.

 ### 9.1.2 Core Components of Cell Cycle Control